 A root canal is a natural cavity within the center of the tooth that has a soft pulp chamber housing your tooth’s nerve.
 Without treatment, infection and decay can form on the gum surrounding your teeth.
 If you have an infected tooth, you should seek immediate attention.

 The root canal procedure involves removing the diseased tissue (nerve), stopping the spread of the infection and restoring the healthy portion of the tooth.
 A small hole is drilled through the top of the tooth and into the inner chamber.
 The nerve is removed, the inner chamber is cleaned and disinfected, and the canals are filled with an elastic material and medication designed to prevent infection.
 The hole is sealed and the recovery process begins.

 Root Canal Aftercare

 After the surgery, the tooth will feel sensitive for the first several days.
 Any pain that you experience can be treated with over-the-counter medication.
 You will want to rinse the tooth and the area around it several times a day.
 Brush and floss carefully around the area to avoid irritating the gum or the tooth.
 If you experience persistent pain after the first week, then root canal therapy may be an option.

-To schedule an appointment for a root canal procedure at our local Lansing dental office, or if you have a question about this service, fill out the form on our contact page, or call us directly at (517)-371-5342.
+To schedule an appointment for a full dental exam at our dental office, or if you have a question about this service, fill out the form on our contact page, or call us directly at